-Before Boat Departure:

-1. Assure that vessel has the appropriate safety equipment and is in satisfactory working order by visual inspection at the time of departure.
+Before Bo at Departure: 1.
+Assure that vessel has the appropriate safety equipment and is in satisfactory working order by visual inspection at the time of departure.
 Complete a PRE-DEPARTURE BOATING CHECKLIST.

-A copy of an inspection checklist is available on page 28 of this guide for your use.
-Items that should be present prior to setting foot on the boat include, but are not limited to the following:

-Appropriately-sized Personal Flotation Devices (PFD-life jackets)

-whistle or horn lights

-first aid kit fire extinguisher

-flares/distress signals rope

-life ring or other water-retrieval equipment Back-fire flame arrestor communications equipment for emergency use spare parts a minimum of two ventilation ducts in the engine compartment when it is enclosed

-GPS equipment tools

-- 2. Monitor the weather; cancel/modify the trip if student safety is compromised. - 3.
-Take final responsibility for student safety in all cases except vessel operational issues. - 4.
-Remind students that swimming, kayaking and snorkeling are not allowed as part of the boating/marine science excursion and enforce the rule during the trip.
+Iter copy of an inspection checklist is availal ms that should be present prior to settin ited to the following: Appropriately-sized Personal Flotat whistle or horn first aid kit flares/distress signals life ring or other water-retrieval equ communications equipment for eme GPS equipment fire extinguisher rope ipment Back-fire flame arrestor spare parts he engine compartment when it is enclosed 2.
+Monitor the weather; cancel/modify the trip if student safety is compromised.
+3. Take final responsibility for student saf issues. ety in all cases except vessel operational 4.
+Remind students that swimming, kayal part of the boating/marine science excl trip.